espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Second Wind.md

 # Second Wind
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 You can enter a second rage, but afterward you need to catch your breath.
-You can Rage without waiting for 1 minute after the previous Rage (or 1 round, with quick rage), but when you end this second Rage, you're [[Fatigued]] until you rest for 10 minutes.
+You can Rage without waiting for 1 minute after the previous Rage (or 1 round, with quick rage), but when you end this second Rage, you're [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Fatigued]] until you rest for 10 minutes.